nicarq/sovereign-sdk/docker/README.md

-# Local celestia setup
+# Local Celestia setup

-It consists of one validator (block maker) and arbitrary number of bridge nodes for sequencers (1 by default).
+It consists of one validator (block maker) and an arbitrary number of bridge nodes for rollup sequencers (1 by default).

 ## Example